MichaelT-178/Modern-Python-Files/README.md

 - <b>NameStatsUPDATED</b>: A more cleanly written version of the original [NameStats](https://github.com/MichaelT-178/Ancient-Python-Files/blob/main/NameStats.py) program that I made my when I started coding.
 The original can be found in the Ancient-Python-Files repository.

-- <b>og_main_algorithm.py</b>: This is the original main algorithm I used for the Livestream Directory.
-After Corey stopped live streaming I rewrote it in C# to add new features, make it more organized, try out a new language, etc.
+- <b>og_main_algorithm.py</b>: The original main algorithm I used for the [Livestream Directory](https://github.com/MichaelT-178/LivestreamDirectory).
+After Corey stopped live streaming I rewrote it in C# to add new features, make it more organized, try out a new language, etc. I created this algorithm in Summer 2022 and used it up until about Fall 2023.

 - <b>read_excel.py</b>: Read's the data of an excel spreadsheet.